-My kids love fireworks, so this week we tried these gorgeous fireworks salt paintings that ended up being a huge hit!
-They’re fun to make and look stunning.
+Our family loves to watch fireworks, so this week we tried these gorgeous fireworks salt paintings and it was such a fun activity!
+They’re so satisfying to make and look stunning.
 Here’s how we made them.

 First, I had the kids put a dot of glue on the page and then draw lines coming out of it like a firework.
-Next, we poured salt all over the painting — you’ll need a LOT of salt — to cover the glue.
-Don’t worry, you can brush it off into a paper bag and reuse for the next picture.
-Let this dry for a couple minutes then it’s time to paint!
+Next, we poured salt all over the painting — note: you’ll need a LOT of salt — to cover the glue.
+Don’t worry about wasting because you can brush it off into a paper bag and reuse for the next picture.
+Let it dry for a couple minutes, and then it’s time to paint!
 I gave the big kids watercolors (the key is to get the brush really wet and barely touch the salt).
 This was a little tricky for Tess, so we gave her pipettes.

-Note: This is the type of artwork that sheds, so if you want to display we suggest putting it into a plastic sleeve.
+Be forewarned that this is the type of artwork that sheds!
+So if you want to display the finished product, we suggest putting it into a plastic sleeve.
 The color will disappear after a few days, so enjoy it while it lasts!